 Don’t want to miss a recipe?
 Sign up for the FREE Amira’s Pantry newsletter delivered to your inbox with lots of tips and surprises!
 And stay in touch with me on Facebook, Twitter, Pinterest, and Instagram for all the latest updates.

-An Egyptian semolina cake that is tender, sweet and so delicious.
+An Egyptian farina dessert recipe that is soft, sweet and so delicious.

 - 1/2 cup 1 stick unsalted butter.